cCornejoR/eFlood/docs/ARCHITECTURE.md

-# eFlow Architecture Documentation
+# eFlood2 Architecture Documentation

 ## Overview

-eFlow is a desktop application built with a modern three-tier architecture that combines the best of web technologies, systems programming, and scientific computing.
+eFlood2 is a desktop application built with a modern three-tier architecture that combines the best of web technologies, systems programming, and scientific computing.

 ## Architecture Layers